- Home to LMIC

 Each month the CES program surveys businesses and government agencies in order to provide detailed industry data on employment, hours and earnings of workers on nonfarm payrolls.
 This program is administered in South Dakota by the Labor Market Information Center in cooperation with the Bureau of Labor Statistics.

-The U.S. Bureau of Labor Statistics, with the assistance of the Labor Market Information Center, surveys approximately 1,350 South Dakota businesses and government agencies, representing approximately 3,100 worksites for the CES program.
-This data is used by federal and state agencies to determine current economic trends.
+BLS, with the assistance of the Labor Market Information Center, surveys approximately 1,500 South Dakota businesses and government agencies, representing approximately 3,000 work sites for the CES program.
+Nationally, about 145,000 businesses and government agencies representing approximately 697,000 individual work sites, are surveyed each month.
+CES data is used by federal and state agencies to determine current economic trends.

 This total employment estimate is primarily based on data from South Dakota's Covered Employment and Wages (QCEW) program and the Current Employment Statistics (CES) program.

-Estimates for agricultural-related employment not covered in the above programs, self-employed workers, and private household workers are derived from the Current Population Survey (CPS) administered by the U.S. Bureau of Census for the U.S. Bureau of Labor Statistics (BLS).
+Estimates for agricultural-related employment not covered in the above programs, self-employed workers, and private household workers are derived from the Current Population Survey (CPS) administered by the U.S. Bureau of Census for BLS.
 Estimates of non-covered employment (NCE) (employees not covered by unemployment insurance) were collected via the Current Employment Statistics program to determine a historical staffing pattern for religious organizations, schools and other establishments with non-covered employment.

-South Dakota's total 2014 base year employment used in the projections was 478,387.
-For comparison purposes, South Dakota's 2014 total employment in labor force estimates for South Dakota (estimated through the Local Area Unemployment Statistics (LAUS) program) was 433,203; the 2014 total of workers covered by unemployment insurance (as recorded in the Quarterly Census of Employment and Wages (QCEW) program) was 410,939; and the 2014 total number of nonfarm wage and salaried workers (as estimated through the Current Employment Statistics program) was 423,700 .
+South Dakota's total 2020 base year employment used in the projections was 483,893.
+For comparison purposes, South Dakota's 2020 total employment in not seasonally adjusted labor force estimates for South Dakota (estimated through the Local Area Unemployment Statistics (LAUS) program) was 441,550; the 2020 total workers covered by unemployment insurance (as recorded in the Quarterly Census of Employment and Wages (QCEW) program) was 417,109; and the 2020 total number of nonfarm wage and salaried workers (as estimated through the Current Employment Statistics program) was 426,200.

 This total employment estimate is produced using forecasting software that utilizes a variety of mathematical models, including regression analyses, to produce a projected employment estimate.